Belial: Christianity/New Testament

 The Septuagint also avoids Belial in the singular so Shimei (2 Samuel 16:7) when he cursed David, "Come out, come out, thou bloody man, and thou man of Belial" is rendered "you lawless man" (paranomos), and Hannah to Eli "Count not thine handmaid for a daughter of Belial" is rendered "don't count your maidservant as a daughter of the pest."
 The Latin Vulgate and Syriac Peshitta Old Testaments in some cases follow the Greek, in other literalize as Hebrew.
 The single New Testament use is preserved "Belial" in Latin and Syriac.

-Resurrection of Jesus Christ (by Bartholomew)

-In the Resurrection of Jesus Christ (by Bartholomew) of the New Testament apocrypha, Belial was visible along with 666 fallen angels when Michael was commanded by Jesus to show Hell to his disciples.

 Rabbinical literature

-The Talmud and rabbinical interpretation generally follow a non-supernatural view, an allegorical personification of evil, as with rabbinical interpretations of evil.
-The phrase "sons of Belial" from the Torah continued to retain currency.
+The Talmud and rabbinical interpretation generally present Belial as an allegorical personification of evil, consistent with its usage in the Torah and later Jewish texts.
+The phrase "sons of Belial" appears in various rabbinic writings as a reference to wicked or corrupt individuals.

-In the Teliya Yeshu, the name Belial is given to Yeshu, the son of Miriam Magdala, also called Ben Stada and Ben Pantheras in the Wagenseil version of the same as well as in the Talmud.
+The Teliya Yeshu (a variant of the Toledot Yeshu, a later medieval anti-Christian text) applies the name Belial to Yeshu, whom it describes as the son of Miriam Migdala.
+However, these writings are not part of mainstream Talmudic tradition and are generally considered polemical or satirical rather than historical.